NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 The mechanics of querying and exporting data from the NJSP Fatal Vehicles database are the same as for all other CAT modules.
 See the [Querying Crashes ](/chapter1/filtering-crashes.md)and [Exporting Data](/chapter1/exporting-data.md) pages for further information about those features.

 The underlying data and design of the NJSP Fatal Crash workbooks, as well as a list of searchable terms in the NJSP Fatal Crash Database, are different from the other workbooks and the Roads module.
-Below are details about these aspects of using workbooks to explore the NJSP Fatal Crash Database.
+Below are details about the underlying data in the NJSP Fatal Crash Database and examples of questions and outputs from the workbooks.

 ## NJSP Fatal Crashes